Is Divorce Allowed?

 But these are not just divine words, implanted in the Bible to make us feel good.
 These are promises God has made, and if there is one thing that God is incapable of doing, it is that He is unable to break a promise.
 If God has said He will do something in His Word, the Bible, then He will keep that word.
 We need to heed everything God has promised.

-But Paul highlights the wicked behaviour of those who make promises and them break them.
+But Paul highlights the wicked behaviour of those who make promises and then break them.
 Why would that be a character trait of “sinful, wicked people” (Romans 1:18).
 The very cohesion of society relies on people behaving in a way that builds it, not breaks it down.
 And promises are one of the roots of a secure society.
 One of the promises that is broken far too readily is the one made in a marriage ceremony.
 Here in the UK, over four in ten marriages end up in divorce.
 A tactic of our enemy, the devil, is to break up families because he knows that broken families can contribute to broken societies.
 Marriage was ordained by God.
 We receive a glimpse of God’s heart in Paul’s letter to the Ephesian church.
 In Ephesians 5:31-32 we read, “As the Scriptures say, “A man leaves his father and mother and is joined to his wife, and the two are united into one.”
 This is a great mystery, but it is an illustration of the way Christ and the church are one”.
 A broken marriage promise strikes at the very heart of God’s plan for His church.
 But for those despairing in a broken relationship, God’s light and guidance will bring illumination and the right course of action.
 There is always hope, no matter how hopeless things might appear.
-There is a life after divorce.
 God will always bring forgiveness to a penitent sinner.

 We pilgrims must be careful in making promises, treating them as being sacrosanct.
 They are not something we should make lightly.
 A man or woman who keeps their word oils the wheels that keeps our families and communities together.
 In many ways we are living in the light of a promise.
-One day we will be welcomed into God’s presence in Heaven, A promise He made and will never break.
+One day we will be welcomed into God’s presence in Heaven.
+A promise He made and will never break.

 Dear Father God, we worship You and thank You for the loving promises You have made to each one of us.
 Please help us too, to keep our promises and extend Your promise of Good News to all we meet.
 In Jesus’ name.
 Amen.